dmdn/myWeather/README.md

 More screenshots can be found in [/storage/MyWeather_screenshots.pdf](storage/MyWeather_screenshots.pdf).

-Note: The application was created in 2017, so some functions may not be available now due to changes on the server.
+Note: The application was created in 2017, so some functions may not be available now due to changes on the server